MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 **Question:** Is bookable desks feature available on Classic (old Teams) and new Teams?

 **Answer:** No, the bookable desk experience is only available on the new Teams client.
-To download/switch to the latest Teams client please visit - Switch to the new Microsoft Teams - Microsoft Support or Introducing the new Microsoft Teams | Microsoft 365 Blog.
+To download/switch to the latest Teams client please visit - [Switch to the new Microsoft Teams](https://adoption.microsoft.com/new-microsoft-teams/).

 **Question:** Will the bookable desk feature work if the Teams app is not running actively on the laptop?

 **Answer:** No, for the bookable desk feature to work, meaning to let end users auto-book upon plug-in Teams app must be already running on your laptop before plugging in.

 **Question:** What is the difference between individual desks, desk pools and Bookable Desks in this article?

-**Answer:**Individual desks are part of a desk pool that have the same UPN or resource email address, often identical and close to each other in an office.Desk pools are a cluster of individual desks that have a dedicated resource account.
+**Answer:** Individual desks are part of a desk pool that have the same UPN or resource email address, often identical and close to each other in an office.
+Desk pools are a cluster of individual desks that have a dedicated resource account.
 The resource account is on Exchange supported by workspace mailbox architecture.
-The capacity of a desk pool along with metadata such as location can be set using the commands here.
-Set-Place (ExchangePowerShell) | Microsoft Learn.
-Bookable Desks is the name of this feature on Microsoft Teams that utilizes created desk pool accounts to provide users the ability to book an individual desk that are part of a desk pool upon plug-in to devices at that desk.
+The capacity of a desk pool along with metadata such as location can be set using [Set-Place](/powershell/module/exchange/set-place) cmdlet.
 As highlighted in the sections above, the devices need to be associated to desk pool accounts on the Teams Pro Management Portal for the end-to-end functionality to work.